marcin-lawrowski/wise-chat/readme.txt

 * **Messages auto cleanup**: Auto cleanup messages older than defined amount of time.
 * **Localization**: Provide a translation for your language.
 All texts are translatable.
 * **Appearance adjustments**: Adjust visual appearance to match your website by editing colors, font sizing, showing / hiding interface elements, changing sort order of messages and positioning chat elements.
 All this can be done using settings page.
 * **Chat Moderation**: Protect your chat by enabling swearing control using built-in bad words filter.
-It supports English and Polish languages.
+It supports English, Polish and German languages.
 * **Chat Channel Statistics Shortcode**: Display basic statistics of a channel using the shortcode.
 * **Messages filtering**: Create rules that detect and replace specific words / patterns in posted messages.
 It is good for cutting links for example.
 * **Messages history**: All recently published messages are available in input field for resending.